RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab05/README.md

 Red Hat Fuse integration solution empowers integration experts, application developers, and business users to engage in enterprise-wide collaboration and high-productivity self-service.

-### Skipping The Lab

-We know sometimes we don't have enough time to go over the labs step by step.
-So here is a [short video](https://youtu.be/-3QGAD3Tt48) where you can see how to implement a contract-first API.

 ### Environment